avv73/bash-soft/README.md

 # bash-soft
-A general assignment in the C# Advanced Softuni course, which contains all fundamental and advanced C# skills.
-I will be developing it as I progress throughout the course.
+A general assignment in the SoftUni's C# Advanced, C# OOP Basics and Advanced courses, which contain all fundamental and advanced C# skills and programming techniques.
+I will be developing it as I progress throughout the courses.
-Read the BashSoft document for more info.
+Read the resources for the specified course for more info.